 Suggested Read: How to Connect with the Local People of Ladakh

-12. Visit The Khardungla La Pass
+12. Motor Biking on the Khardungla La Pass

 At 18,380 ft, Khardungla La Pass is one of the highest biking roads in the world.
 It's a must to experience things for any vacationer who is travelling in Ladakh.
 The journey to this bypass is both exciting and worthwhile, imparting panoramic perspectives of the surrounding mountains.
 Whether you want to click a picture or just enjoy the moment, Khardungla La Pass is a place that can leave you in awe.